warriorhub/warriorhub.github.io/index.md

 ---

-### User Home Page Mockup
+#### User Home Page Mockup

-When a user signs up or logs in, they can click on the “MyEvents” link in the navbar and be taken to a list of events they have signed up for notifications for.
-This includes upcoming events as well as past events.
+When a user signs up or logs in, they can click on the "Home” link in the navbar and be taken to a list of all events which they can now RSVP for.
+This includes upcoming events as well as past events, like the landing page.

 Disclaimer: this is for the mobile application